AlexOSAdventurer/Alo2/README.md

 Caveat
 ----
-* Only tested with qemu and bochs!
+* Tested mostly only on bochs.